fymao1205/proj_CurrentStatusMSM/README.md

 # proj_CrossSectionMSM
-R code for project on multistate modeling of population-level natural history of HPV and cervical precancerous using current-status data
+R code for the project on multistate modeling of population-level natural history of HPV and cervical precancerous using current-status data